 We have reviewed thousands of statements of purpose and know what it takes to get into the top programs.
-Get your hands on the very same statement of purpose checklist we use so you know EXACTLY how to write a SOP that gets you into grad school.
+Get your hands on the very same statement of purpose checklist we use so you know EXACTLY how to write a statement of purpose that gets you into grad school.

 I probably don’t need to tell you that writing a great statement of purpose (SOP) is HUGE.

 Sure, your grades are the first thing the college admissions guys look at when considering your application.
 But to stand out among the thousands of applicants who apply for graduate school every year, your statement of purpose needs to be polished, coherent, and remarkable.

 Writing a fantastic SOP may seem like an uphill struggle; however, it’s actually much simpler than you may think.

 To help you along the way, here’s the checklist that our editors use to quickly make sure that every statement of purpose we edit or rewrite cuts mustard when it comes to gaining those sought-after university places.
 Once you have familiarized yourself with the basic content requirements, make sure you read our guide to how to format a statement of purpose.

 How to Write a Statement of Purpose: A Killer Checklist

 1) Does the SOP have a “hook”?

 The one aspect of SOPs that our clients seem to struggle with the most in the process of learning how to write a statement of purpose is the “hook.”